 This year, the whitewater canoeing club Les Portageurs and the Kayak Valleyfield club, and both provincial organizations, Eau Vive Québec and the FQCK, have the honor of organizing the North American Championships.

-This event will take place on the whitewater site of the Saint-Charles river, in Valleyfield, from July 7th to 9th 2017.
+This event will take place on the whitewater site of the Saint-Charles River, in Valleyfield, from the 7th to 9th of July 2017.

-The North American Championships are organised annually.
+The North American Championships are organized annually.
 It welcomes participants from various experiences of all ages and from all over North America.

-The event usually gathers 80 to 150 canoe amateurs.
+The event usually gathers from 80 to 150 amateur canoeists.
 They are also avid outdoors enthusiasts.
-They are mainly coming from Canada and the United-States.
+They are mainly from Canada and the United-States.
 There will also be many spectators on site.

 The event consists of bringing the paddling community together in a friendly and warm atmosphere during a full week of activities for all.
-Initiation, training and development sessions will be held throughout the week to share the wonderful site of Kayak Valleyfield.
+Initiation, training and development sessions will be held throughout the week to share the wonderful Kayak Valleyfield site.

 The official competition will be held during the last three days to determine the best North American paddlers, all in a festive and friendly environment.
 Different categories of competitions are set up to determine the winners.

-The St-Charles River site will welcome competitors as well as all visitors to the magnificent show.
-Podiums, reception points, conveniences, kiosks of various paddling companies and kiosks of food and drinks will be available in order to make a pleasant experience for all.
+The St-Charles River site will welcome competitors as well as all visitors to this magnificent event.
+Podiums, reception points, conveniences, kiosks of various paddling companies and kiosks for food and drinks will be available in order for all to have a pleasant experience.